akoeb/shoppinglist/README.md

 ### API ###

-* show all items, possibility to filter by status, order alphabetically or by dateor orderno  (default)
+* show all items, possibility to filter by status, order alphabetically or by date or orderno  (default)
 * add item
 * change item
 * delete item